Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 # TZSH-Softkey

-TZSH-Softkey is library for control a softkey service window which shows the software buttons such as back and home buttons.
-You can use the tzsh-softkey to manipulate softkey service window's visible state, expandable state and opacity state.
+TZSH-Softkey is a library to control a Softkey service window that shows the software buttons such as back button and home button.
+You can use TZSH-Softkey to control the Softkey service window's visible state, expandable state and opacity state.
-Each of states are have following properties.
+Each of states are have following properties:

-- **Visible State**: You can show or hide the softkey service window.
-If you set it as show, the softkey service window will appear.
-Else if you set it as hide, the softkey service window will be disappear.
+- **Visible State**: You can show or hide the Softkey service window.
+If you set it as show, the Softkey service window appears.
+Else if you set it as hide, the Softkey service window disappears.

-- **Expandable State**: You can control expandable state of the softkey service window.
+- **Expandable State**: You can control expandable state of the Softkey service window.
-If you set expand on, then expandable button of the softkey service window will be shown like below.
+If you set the expand state to on, then expandable button of the Softkey service window appears as follows:
 ![Expand On Transparent](./media/tzsh_softkey_expand_on_transparent.png)
-   Or, if you set expand off, then expandable button disppear.
+if you set the expand state to off, then expandable button disppears as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

-- **Opacity State**: You can manipulate opaque state of the softkey service window. if you set opacity opaque, background of the softkey service window turns 24bit color opaque window like below.
+- **Opacity State**: You can control the opacity state of the Softkey service window.
+If you set the opacity state to opaque, the background of the Softkey service window changes to 24-bit color opaque window as follows:
 ![Expand Off Opaque](./media/tzsh_softkey_expand_off_opaque.png)
-   Or, if you set opacity transparent, background will turn to 32bit colored transparent window.
+if you set the opacity state to transparent, the background changes to 32-bit colored transparent window as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

 ## Prerequisites

-To use the functions and structures of the TZSH softkey API (in mobile and wearable applications), include the `<tzsh_softkey.h>` header file in your application:
+To use the functions and structures of the TZSH-Softkey API (in mobile and wearable applications), include the `<tzsh_softkey.h>` header file in your application:

 ```
 #include <tzsh_softkey.h>
 ```

-## Create TZSH Softkey Handler
+## Create TZSH-Softkey Handler

-Once you have create the main window for your application, call the `tzsh_create and tzsh_softkey_create` function with a native window ID to create `tzsh_softkey_h` structure (in mobile and wearable applications).
+After you have created the main window of your application, call `tzsh_create and tzsh_softkey_create` with a native window ID to create the `tzsh_softkey_h` structure (in mobile and wearable applications).

 ```
 #include <Elementary.h>